How To Determine Florida Spousal Support

 Why Does Alimony Get Granted By The Courts?

-- The sources of income, investments, and assets that each spouse has
+- The sources of income, investments and assets that each spouse has

 - The earning capacity and employability of each spouse